Husiatyn (Hasidic dynasty): History

 As a result of the increased anti-Semitism he had witnessed, himself being a victim of stone throwers in a Viennese street, he had visions of what was to befall the Jewish people in the years to come.
-In Cracow he was reported to have instructed: "Whoever has some sense should flee while he can - even in his slippers!"
-To the Jews who came to the train station in Lvov to greet him he said: "Whoever can sell his property should do so, and those who are unable to sell should leave everything and flee from here, even if only with a sack on his back!"
+In Kraków he was reported to have instructed: "Whoever has some sense should flee while he can - even in his slippers!"
+To the Jews who came to the train station in Lwów to greet him he said: "Whoever can sell his property should do so, and those who are unable to sell should leave everything and flee from here, even if only with a sack on his back!"

 In 1937 the rebbe docked at Haifa and settled in Tel Aviv.
 Aged 80 and the only surviving grandson of the Rizhiner Rebbe, he was considered the "elder" of the rebbes of Rizhin.
 During the summer months he would reside in Jerusalem until the 3rd of cheshvan, the yartzeit of his grandfather.
 On that day he would visit the Western Wall and go to pray at the grave of the holy Ohr Hachaim on the Mount of Olives.

 He led his Hasidim for over 50 years until he died in Tel Aviv aged 92.
 In his will he requested to be buried on the Mount of Olives and if that was not possible, in Safad or Tiberias.
 When he died on the fifth day of Hanukkah 1949, the Mount of Olives in Jerusalem was inaccessible being under Jordanian control.
 As he died on a Friday there was also not enough time to organise a plot in the ancient Jewish cemetery in Safed.
 He was therefore buried in Tiberias amongst the students of the Baal Shem Tov.